 About

-Advocating faith, reason, revelation and progress
+Faith, reason, revelation and progress.

-My mission is to educate the public on the tradition of Abraham, known in ancient Arabic and other ancient languages as Hanīfīyyah.
-Through sensemaking, I simplify sophisticated Quranic narratives and broad prophetic guidance along with foundational principles to show how they persuasively address contemporary social, political and psychological human needs.
+The mission is to educate the public on islam as the restoration of the tradition of Abraham, known in ancient Arabic as Hanīfīyyah.
+Through sensemaking and a first order perspective, I teach revelation and the broad prophetic guidance along with foundational principles to show how they address contemporary social, political and psychological needs for human flourishing.

-Understand the guidance of God in context over the next 5 months
+Understand the guidance of God, in full context, over 6 months

-Learn the Foundations
+Learn the Code's Foundations

 Telegram Messageboard

-Daily insights and exciting updates
+Daily insights, commentary, and exciting updates

 The Solution

-Our social movement brings together like-minded people to revive the Qur'anic legacy of Abraham and mobilise believers with a shared godly social and political culture.
+We need a cultural movement inspired by the Quran that brings together conscious, like-minded people to revive the Quranic tradition of Abraham and its Ishmaelite legacy, and organise and mobilise the faithful who share a godly social and political culture.

 Latest from the journal